Ernest-Ap/Brazilian_E-Store/README.md

 <img src="img/1Olist.png" width="650">

 ### In this report I will analyse:
-<li>Total Payment Value by Year and Month with forecast: (Line Chart)
+<li>Total Payment Value by Year and Month with Forecast: (Line Chart)
 <li>Top 10 Customer States by Number of Orders Delivered: (Map Chart)
 <li>Bottom 10 Customer States by Number of Orders Delivered: (Map Chart)
 <li>Top 10 Product Categories by Number of Order: (Clustered Bar Chart)